Automattic/mongoose/migrating_to_6.md

 * Mongoose now throws an error if you `populate()` a path that isn't defined in your schema.
 This is only for cases when we can infer the local schema, like when you use `Query#populate()`, **not** when you call `Model.populate()` on a POJO.
 See [gh-5124](https://github.com/Automattic/mongoose/issues/5124).

 * When populating a subdocument with a function `ref` or `refPath`, `this` is now the subdocument being populated, not the top-level document.
 See [#8469](https://github.com/Automattic/mongoose/issues/8469)

+* Using `save`, `isNew`, and other Mongoose reserved names as schema path names now triggers a warning, not an error.
+You can suppress the warning by setting the `supressReservedKeysWarning` in your schema options: `new Schema({ save: String }, { supressReservedKeysWarning: true })`.
+Keep in mind that this may break plugins that rely on these reserved names.

 * Single nested subdocs have been renamed to "subdocument paths".
 So `SchemaSingleNestedOptions` is now `SchemaSubdocumentOptions` and `mongoose.Schema.Types.Embedded` is now `mongoose.Schema.Types.Subdocument`.
 See [gh-10419](https://github.com/Automattic/mongoose/issues/10419)